Reading Time: 15 Minutes

 A: Probably not, but it depends on whether your drop out results in the wasted effort of an artist.
 And it may also depend on extenuating circumstances.
 The penalty could be being prohibited from participating the next year.
 Assholery could get you banned for life.
 So if you’re going to drop, don’t drop like an asshole.
-Please note that there is no need to drop out.
+Please note that there is no need to drop out if it’s prior to art claims.
 If you don’t submit a story, we’ll consider you dropped out.
-If you go through the art claims and drop. that’s when you might get barred from future challenges.
+If you go through the art claims and drop, that’s when you might get barred from future challenges.

 Q: Does the story have to be completed by the rough draft due date?

 A: No. You need to have completed 80% of your story by the rough draft due date.
 That means 80% of 50,000 words OR 80% of your projected word count, whichever is larger.
 If your story is looking like 100k, you need to submit 80k.
 If your story will likely be 50k, you need to submit 40k.

 Q: Can I submit a story in another language.